lasseborly/forbidden-sheets/README.md

 ## Translations

 We make use of Weblate to manage the translations and you are very velcome to help in the translation efforts.
+It is desireable if an official first or third party translation of the rules exists that the translation here corresponds to said official translation.

 [https://hosted.weblate.org/projects/forbidden-sheets/](https://hosted.weblate.org/projects/forbidden-sheets/)

+## Charater sheets

+The repository have the official character sheets attached.
+If any besides the ones attached exists, please make me aware.